Chancellor’s Innovation Fund

 Award Period

-Award recipients will be required to meet regularly with the CIF program manager and their ORC licensing professional to review progress and prepare for industry engagement.
+Award recipients will be required to meet regularly with the ORC and 2ndF teams to review progress and prepare for industry engagement.
 A final report must be submitted within thirty (30) days of the award period to the CIF program manager.

 CIF Impact